 Adding a watermark

-Adding a watermark to your videos will protect your ownership even if it's shared all over the Internet.
-You can add an image overlay with your own watermark or logo, or make a new one using text.
+Adding a watermark to your video will protect your ownership even if it's shared all over the Internet.
+You can add an image overlay with your own watermark or logo or create a new one using text.